soapbox-pub/rebased/docs/api/differences_in_mastoapi_responses.md

 - `is_admin`: boolean, true if user is an admin
 - `confirmation_pending`: boolean, true if a new user account is waiting on email confirmation to be activated

+## Account Search

+Behavior has changed:

+- `/api/v1/accounts/search`: Does not require authentication

 ## Notifications

 Has these additional fields under the `pleroma` object: